DHCW-Digital-Health-and-Care-Wales/allergy-guide/usecase/index.md

 ### [Update an allergy or intollerance for a patient](update-allergyIntolerance/index.md)
 A user can make changes a known risk when new information is known

+## Understanding Wireframes
+Our wireframes are not prescriptive.
+Wireframes are intended to provide design guidance, where needed, to help users complete tasks.
+Quality measures, if you need to assess wireframes, should consider information archiecture and user experience.
+Colours and the layout are indicative of visual priority.
+Wireframes are useful starting points for desginers and user centred desgin activities.
+They do not examples of production-ready outputs.

 ## Background: all use cases

 The following are common to all use cases and examples